MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

   _New in version 0.3.0_

-- `beams` (_optional_; default: `"all"`): Which beams to include in the subset.
+- `beams` (_optional_; default: `all`): Which beams to include in the subset.
   If supplied, must be one of logical names `all`, `coverage`, or `power`, _OR_ a comma-separated list of specific beam names, with or without the `BEAM` prefix (e.g., `BEAM0000,BEAM0001` or `0000,0001`)

   _New in version 0.4.0_

 - `temporal` (_optional_; default: full temporal range available): Temporal range to subset.
 You may specify either a closed range, with start and end dates, or a half-open range, with either a start date or an end date.
 For full details on the valid formats, see the NASA CMR's documentation on [temporal range searches](https://cmr.earthdata.nasa.gov/search/site/docs/search/api.html#temporal-range-searches).

   _New in version 0.6.0_